 1.)
 Obviously, you want to make sure your house is puppy proofed before bringing your new Dogue de Bordeaux puppy home.
 Make sure cables/cords are not within reach of your pet’s mouth.
 Keep all remotes, phones, gadgets, etc. out of reach.
 Do not keep change lying on end tables, or anywhere else that your pet could potentially get to it.
 These are guidelines that should be maintained throughout the life of your dog.
 Not just while your Dogue de Bordeaux is a puppy.
 Adult dogs can be just as destructive as puppies if they feel like it.

 2.)
 Make sure you provide ample chew items so your dog has an outlet for his “chewing energy”.
-Supply your dog with raw hides, chew toys, large bones (raw, never cooked), or antlers.
-All these are great options.
 Remember, your Dogue de Bordeaux puppy is as big as many adult breed dogs.
 They will go through these items rather quickly.
 Pick quality toys that can hold up to that kind of punishment.
 We prefer KONG brand toys.
 They are very sturdy.
 Regularly inspect their toys.
 Replace them as needed.
 Never leave raw hides/bones for your dog to chew on while unsupervised.
-Again, these are things your dog needs throughout his life, not just during puppyhood.

 3.)
 It has proven true that if you fulfill the needs that your dog has, he will be less likely to destroy property he knows he should not be touching.
-Ensure that you are supplying your dog with appropriate exercise, discipline (rules & boundaries), and affection every single day.
+Ensure that your Dogue de Bordeaux gets appropriate exercise, discipline (rules & boundaries), mental stimulation and affection every day.
 This will bring your dog into a healthy, balanced state of mind.